KolomiietsOleksandr/SQL_Assignment_1/README.md

 # 🎮 CS2-Themed SQL Assignment

-## Overview
-This project showcases SQL skills using a Counter-Strike 2 (CS2) theme.
-It includes database schema creation, realistic sample data insertion, and a set of queries using SQL constructs such as JOINs, filtering, grouping, sorting, and more advanced features.

 ## Schema Description
 The database is designed to represent CS2 player data and match statistics: